 What are the signs of a brain injury?

-With a simple bump on the head, you might notice a lump with some pain and bruising.
+With a simple bump on the head, you might notice a lump or goose egg with some pain and bruising.
 But it’s important to watch for signs that your injury is more serious.
 If you have a brain injury, you might:

 - Lose consciousness

-- Lose memories from around the time of the injury, called post-traumatic amnesia (For example, if you’re in a car accident, you may remember the car coming toward you, then the next thing you remember is being in an ambulance.
+- Experience memory loss from around the time of the injury, called post-traumatic amnesia (For example, if you’re in a car accident, you may remember the car coming toward you, then the next thing you remember is being in an ambulance.
 In between, you may answer questions appropriately, but you don’t form memories.)

 - Ask the same questions over and over again